 Customers are different.
 But using big data can establish recurring and similar patterns among a diverse group of customers.
 While using the RFM model at store level reveals our best and worst customers, it provides a very partial picture.
 Using RFM at category level can identify the necessary preemptive steps to strengthen loyalty, increase customer lifetime value and reduce churn.

-This post is a part of a series of blog post covering loyalty, retention and personalization.
+This post is a part of a series of blog posts covering loyalty, retention and personalization.

-To learn read more about the RFM model, subscribe to our blog.
+To learn more about the RFM model, subscribe to our blog.